 The majority of tofu presses are constructed with two flat plates or in the shape of a box.
 Ideally, look for one that has small recesses that will allow the bolt heads to sit flush into the bottom plate.
-This will result in the press being able to sit flat on the counter.
+That will result in the press being able to sit flat on the counter.
 Some presses are not manufactured with such recesses, so plastic or metal bolts are then in direct contact with the surface it's sitting on top of, making it easy for scratches or dents to occur on countertops when used.

 How do you press tofu?

-Here are the specific steps Lauren Montelbano, personal chef and holistic nutritionist at The Vibrant Veg, recommends following:
+Here are the specific steps that Lauren Montelbano, personal chef and holistic nutritionist at The Vibrant Veg, recommends following:

-Step 1: Wrap the tofu block in the tea towel to absorb the moisture as it releases or prior to placing in a press.
+Step 1: Wrap the tofu block in the tea towel to absorb the moisture as it releases, or prior to placing in a press.

-Step 2: Place the wrapped block in the press or on one of the plates/baking sheets and cover with the second plate or baking sheet.
+Step 2: Place the wrapped block in the press or on one of the plates/baking sheets, and cover with the second plate or baking sheet.

 Step 3: Press for at least 30 minutes, although the longer, the better.
 It can even be left overnight so that it's ready and waiting for you in the morning.